nyan222/roman_empire_zoomcamp/README.md

 Plan: 5 to add, 0 to change, 0 to destroy.
 ```

 Nice!
-We see 3 BQ datasets:)
+We can see 3 BQ datasets:)

-Finally, run [terraform apply](https://developer.hashicorp.com/terraform/cli/commands/apply) to execute the actions proposed in a Terraform plan and apply the configuration concretely on your project in Google Cloud.
+Finally, run [terraform apply](https://developer.hashicorp.com/terraform/cli/commands/apply) to execute the plan and apply the configuration for your existing project in the Google Cloud.

 ``` bash
 terraform apply
 ```

 Respond to the confirmation prompt with a `yes`.

-The last two commands may take some times to run.

 After that, you should see somethig like this in your terminal: